One fire. One cauldron. And suddenly, cooking regains something essential.

 So is a wood fire.

-We're afraid of burning things, getting the proportions wrong, not knowing how to manage the embers, and we mistakenly think it will take a very long time...
+People are afraid of burning, of misjudging quantities, of not knowing how to manage the embers, and they wrongly think it will take a very long time...

-It requires little: a controlled fire, some embers, and good ingredients.
+It requires few things: a controlled fire, a few embers, and good ingredients.

 The cauldron is very forgiving.
-It distributes heat, maintains temperature, and allows for slow, steady cooking.
-It's a living, intuitive, and generous cuisine.
+It distributes heat, maintains temperature, and allows for slow, even cooking.
+It's a lively, intuitive, and generous cuisine.

-Approche Libre kits were specifically designed for this: to allow everyone to get started with clear, timed, tested recipes designed for outdoor use.
+Approche Libre kits were designed precisely for this: to allow everyone to get started with clear, timed, tested recipes designed for outdoor use.

 For those who know how to cook, but lack ideas

-You already know how to build a fire.
+You already know how to make a fire.

 You already know how to prepare a meal outdoors.